-BHS Parents we need you.
 Ballard HS relies heavily on parent volunteers to help provide the best possible experience and opportunities for all students…even more so now!
 We Have Key 22-23 PTSA Roles Open!
 PTSA President, Vice President.
 Learn more.

-Visit the Volunteer Opportunities page to see how you can help out no matter how big or small and feel free to contact anyone currently on the PTSA for more information too.
-Read issues of the PTSA Weekly Newsletter to stay informed!
+Visit the Volunteer Opportunities page to see how you can help out at Ballard HS no matter how big or small and feel free to contact anyone currently on the PTSA for more information too.
+Read issues of the PTSA Weekly Newsletter to stay informed.

 * Join * Donate * Get Involved * Volunteer *